-MWC 2019 in Barcelona saw the official launch of Microsoft’s second-generation AR headset HoloLens 2.
-The headset is a much lighter and cheaper version of the original four-year-old original headset and has made its debut with new features including better visuals, and “the most advanced hand tracking system” according to CNET.
+MWC 2019 in Barcelona officially launched Microsoft’s second-generation AR headset HoloLens 2.
+The headset is a much lighter and cheaper version of the original four-year-old original headset and has made its debut with new features, including better visuals and “the most advanced hand tracking system,” according to CNET.

-The second-gen HoloLens doesn’t sport any dedicated controllers instead they can be controlled by hand and voice via Cortana.
+The second-gen HoloLens doesn’t sport any dedicated controllers.
+Instead, they can be controlled by hand and voice via Cortana.
 The HoloLens is speculated to have additional gesture support, as suggested by the leaked reports on it, which implies the inclusion of hand motion recognition, enabling up to 21 points of recognition per hand.
-The HoloLens 2 comes with a much more improved field of view compared to the older headset.
+The HoloLens 2 has a much more improved field of view than the older headset.

 Priced at $3500, the HoloLens 2 is ideal for all kinds of industrial as well as military purposes.
-New HoloLens apps like Dynamic 365 Guides have also been announced by Microsoft, where companies can put guided instructions in mixed reality.
-Another app, Dynamic 365 Layout allows users to create maps and store them using MS.
+Microsoft announced new HoloLens apps like Dynamic 365 Guides, where companies can put guided instructions in mixed reality.
+Another app, Dynamic 365 Layout, allows users to create maps and store them using MS.

 Although no release date has been announced by Microsoft, pre-orders are open now.